MSME Vendor Onboarding in India

 A) Timing of booking of TDS receivable

-Most organizations book TDS Receivable at the time of payment receipt.
-So while doing reconciliation there will also be a date mismatch and in the scenario where there are ‘000s of line items, this becomes difficult to handle when we are opting for Approach 1.
-However, if linking of payment with invoice is available then Approach 1 can become very easy to implement.
+Most organizations record TDS Receivable at the moment of payment receipt.
+So, while completing reconciliation, there will be a date discrepancy, and in the scenario where there are ‘000s of line items, which can be difficult to resolve when using Approach 1.
+However, if payment and invoice connection is available, Approach 1 becomes much easier to execute.

 If the organization books TDS Receivable on an ad hoc basis, it shall opt for Approach 2, provided all the other details are available.